litian96/fair_flearn/README.md

 ### Generate Datasets

-See the `README` files in separate `data/$dataset` folders for instructions on preprocessing and/or sampling data.
+See the `README` files in separate `data/$dataset` folders for instructions on preprocessing and/or sampling each dataset.

 For example,

 under ```fair_flearn/data/fmnist```, we clearly describe how to generate and preprocess the Fashion MNIST dataset.

-**In order to run the following demo on the Vehicle dataset, please go to `fair_flearn/data/vehicle`, download and generate the Vehicle dataset following the `README` file under that directory.**
+**In order to run the following demo on the Vehicle dataset, please go to `fair_flearn/data/vehicle`, download, and generate the Vehicle dataset following the `README` file under that directory.**

 ## Start Running